 Life’s Big Questions

-New to college?
+(Still) figuring college out?
 Want to explore your Jewish roots?
 Do you have deep, burning questions about life?
 Then the Jewish Learning Fellowship is for you!
 This 10-week fellowship brings students together to ask and answer powerful questions about what it means to live life as a Jewish adult, such as: What does it mean to be a part of a community?
 What role does friendship play in our lives?
 How do we understand sex and intimacy?

 Oh, and did we mention there’s a $150 stipend for a future Jewish experience?